DanielGoncalves666/CellularAutomatonExperimentPlotter/README.md

 1. environment_heatmap: \
 Generates a heatmap of an environment.
-Each value in the input file corresponds to a single cell in the environment.
-Futhermore, the data file must not have additional information at the beginning.
+Each value in the input file (after the ticks configuration lines) corresponds to a single cell in the environment.
 2. heatmap: \
 Generates a heatmap.
 Each line of the input file corresponds to a single value in the heatmap.
 If necessary, a mean of the values in each line is calculated.